camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/04-database-tables.html.md

 * `ACT_GE_*`: general data, which is used in various use cases.

 The main tables of the process engines are the entities of process definitions, executions, tasks, variables and event subscriptions.
-Their relationship is show in the following ER model.
+Their relationship is show in the following UML model.

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/database-scheme.png"/></center>